YinkaiYu/20251018_signtestbyCodex/README.md

    ```

 The CLI writes measurements/diagnostics to `result.json`, spill per-sweep diagnostics to `result.jsonl`, and echoes summary statistics to stdout.
+Use `--auxiliary-moves` when you want to explicitly set the number of auxiliary spin-flip proposals per slice (defaults to one per site when omitted).

 ## Programmatic Usage